yitsushi/totp-cli/README.md

 go install github.com/yitsushi/totp-cli@latest
 ```

+#### Aletrnative

+I'm not the maintainer of the MacPorts or the Homebrew package, if it's outdated
+please contact with the maintainer.

 Users on macOS can also install the package using [MacPorts](https://ports.macports.org/port/totp-cli/summary):
 ```shell
 sudo port selfupdate
 sudo port install totp-cli